proventa/aws-postgresql-demo/docs/blog-Metrics-Exporter.md

 ## Exporting metrics from PostgreSQL

-Since PostgreSQL does not have a built-in metrics exporter, we will need to use a service called [pg_exporter](https://github.com/prometheus-community/postgres_exporter).
+Since PostgreSQL does not have a built-in metrics exporter, we will need to use a service called [postgres_exporter](https://github.com/prometheus-community/postgres_exporter).
 This is a community-driven project that provides a metrics exporter for PostgreSQL.
 It comes in a container image, which makes it easy to deploy.
 We will run the container in the same VM as the PostgreSQL cluster, and expose the metrics on port `9187`.
-Here is the systemd butane configuration for the pg_exporter:
+Here is the systemd butane configuration for the postgres_exporter:

 ```yaml
 - name: pg-exporter.service